mab923/finalteamproject/README.md

 ![](pics/corr.png)
 <br><br>
 This correlation matrix displays the correlation coefficients between the variables we created in our EDA process.
+The S&P 500 returns are especially interesting as they indicate a strong positive correlation between an interest rate hike and returns of the index.
 <br><br>
 ![](pics/p1.png)
 <br><br>
 This graph depicts the returns of our 3 chosen securities after a interest rate hike.
 The time variable on the bottom depicts the days leading up to the rate change and the days following.
-Note the sharp increases in returns in the 1-2 days surronding the announcement of a rate increase.
+Very interesting results as there is a sharp increase right after the announcement of an increase in rates

 <br><br>
 ![](pics/p2.png)
 <br><br>
 This graph is similar to the one above but depicts the returns after a decrease in interest rates.
-Its interesting that the decrease in returns surronding the announcement date is not nearly as sharp as the increases.
-This could be due to investors reluctance to sell assets but willingness to buy new securities.
+Similar feeling as the last graph as their are some mixed findings here.
+The pattern is slightly closer to what we expected
 <br><br>

 ## Summary <a name="summary"></a>

-Our hypothesis was largely supported by the findings we had.
-The changes in return surronding a increase in rates
+Our hypothesis was both challenged and supported by our findings in this project.
+The correlation matrix offered some support to our hypothesis but also was suprising with its correlation of the S&P 500 returns.
+Similarly, the return graphs showed some semblance of a pattern with returns and rates, but not neccesarily the one that we predicted.
+We suspect that more variables and indexes would have to be chosen for the experiement to show some real results if it were to be done again.

 ## About the team